3dcitydb/3dcitydb-docs/source/first-steps/install-impexp.rst

 packages are available from the installation directory.
 To run the Importer/Exporter, simply use the starter script located in the installation directory.
-More information on how to run the software in GUI or CLI mode is provided in :numref:`impexp_interface_chapter`.
+More information on how to run the software in GUI or CLI mode is provided in :numref:`impexp_chapter`.

 .. note::
    Before the Importer/Exporter can be used to connect to a PostgreSQL or